 The SBS Office of Career & Professional Development annually surveys graduating seniors in order to provide a snapshot of their post-graduation plans.
 The survey begins just prior to graduation, and continues until six months after graduation.
 Our data collection process is guided by the industry standard put forth by the National Association of Colleges & Employers, and includes information collected by the SBS Office of Career & Professional Development, the Office of Institutional Research at UMass Amherst, and by various academic departments, as well as from information that is made publicly available by students.
-The SBS undergraduate outcomes knowledge rate for 2020 was 60%, though knowledge rate varies among departments.
+The SBS undergraduate outcomes knowledge rate for 2021 was just shy of 60%, though knowledge rate varies among departments.

 SBS graduates pursue a range of plans after graduation, including employment, continuing education, and volunteering/service, among others.
 This graph depicts what recent SBS graduates tell us they are doing within six months after graduation.